 First Era Slots History – Mechanical Slots

-Slots history shows that Charles Fey dominated this era, thanks to his introduction of the three-reel slot machine.
+Charles Fey dominated Slots History in its early days.
+This was as a result of his introduction of the three-reel slot machine.

 Fey’s most famous creation is probably the cast-iron Liberty Bell slot.
 Each of three reels had ten symbols on them.
-To win the jackpot you had to three of the same symbols on the pay line.
+You lined up three of the same symbols to win the jackpot.
 As a result, this gave the players a one in one-thousand chance of winning the jackpot.

 Fey placed his slot machines on a 50% rental basis.

-It is thought that the Liberty Bell and other period slots were created to amuse the ladies while the men played various table games.
-It became apparent though that men and woman alike were fascinated by this reel spinning machine which paid out jackpots if lady luck was at your side.
+Liberty Bell and other period slots were intended to amuse the ladies.
+THe men of course would play the various table games (or so they say).
+It became apparent though that men and woman alike were fascinated by this reel spinning machine.
+The attraction of course was hitting the jackpot if lady luck was at your side.

 Slot Machine History Second Era – Electromechanical Slots

 The electromechanical era dominated the mid-twentieth century.
-These are rather dull period when it came to slot machines.
-The highlight of this period was the release of Big Bertha, who was soon upstaged by her big sister, Super Big Bertha.
-This super slot cost more than $150,000 to make, was powered by a five-horsepower motor, and had 8 reels with 20 symbols on each one.
-Super Big Bertha certainly was a spectacular machine, but it wasn’t very advantageous for the players.
-It only paid back 80% to the players, and the chance of winning the jackpot was 1 in 25.6 billion.
+With slot machines and development, this is a rather dull period.
+The highlight of this period was the release of Big Bertha.
+Super Big Bertha soon followed and created loads of excitement.
+This super slot cost more than $150,000 to make!
+It was powered by a five-horsepower motor.
+To clinch it, it had 8 reels with 20 symbols on each one!
+Super Big Bertha certainly was a spectacular machine, however it wasn’t very advantageous for the players.
+Super Big Bertha only paid back 80% to the players.
+The chance of winning the jackpot was 1 in 25.6 billion.

 History of Slots, Third Era – Computerized Slots

-Now the slots are computerized, relying on pre-programmed random number generators that produced numbers corresponding to patterns of symbols on the reels.
-Slots are today regular features in online casinos, and the game is quickly moving into the coinless era.
-The modern slots have little in common with Charles Fey’s original machine technologically, but when it comes to design and playing feel, the resemblance is undoubtedly there.
+Now the slots are computerized.
+This means they rely on pre-programmed random number generators that produce numbers corresponding to patterns of symbols on the reels.
+Slots are regular features in online casinos.
+Even at a brick and mortar casino, Slots are quickly moving into the coinless era.
+The modern slots have little in common with Charles Fey’s original machine technologically.
+When it comes to design and playing feel though, the resemblance is undoubtedly there.